ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

 Ballerina record fields are used to model a connection between two entities.
 The type of the field should be a subtype of `EntityType|EntityType?|EntityType[]`.

-This design supports the following cardinalities:
+This design supports the following cardinalities.
-1. One-to-one (1-1)
+1. One-to-one (`1-1`)
-2. One-to-many (1-n)
+2. One-to-many (`1-n`)

 The relation field is mandatory in both entities.

 ### One-to-one (1-1)

-A 1-1 relationship is defined by a field of type `EntityType` in one entity and `EntityType?` in the other.
-For example, consider Car and User entities assume that a car can have only one owner and a user can own at most one car.
+A 1-1 relationship is defined by a field of the `EntityType` in one entity and `EntityType?` in the other.
+For example, consider the `Car` and `User` entities.
+Assume that a car can have only one owner and a user can own at most one car.

 ```ballerina
 type Car record {|